eregon/game_of_life/README.md

 ## Visualizations

 I added a Chingu (derived from their example), and tried to improve the NCurses and Shoes ones.
+I also did one with Swing in JRuby.

+* Swing

+This is a very simple visualization, but is reasonably fast (~30fps).
+It shows it is possible to do short and elegant code with raw Java.
+It, of course, needs JRuby.

+It accepts an optional pattern\_file and size (w*h) as command-line arguments

+`jruby life_swing.rb patterns/spaceships/glider.txt 50*50`

 * Shoes